Proatlas

 A number of different interpretations have been made of the proatlas.
 The most common interpretation is that it is the vestigial neural arch of a vertebra that is otherwise fully incorporated into their skull, but the development shows some differences from other vertebrae that present difficulties for this hypothesis.
+The proatlas of dinosaurs was first recognized by Othniel Marsh, who initially termed them the "post-occipital bones", but their homology with the proatlas of other reptiles was subsequently recognized by Charles W. Gilmore.